awslabs/aws-icons-for-plantuml/README.md

 # AWS Icons for PlantUML

-PlantUML sprites, macros, and other includes for Amazon Web Services (AWS) services and resources.
+PlantUML images, sprites, macros, and other includes for Amazon Web Services (AWS) services and resources.
 Used to create PlantUML diagrams with AWS components.
 All elements are generated from the official [AWS Architecture Icons](https://aws.amazon.com/architecture/icons/) and when combined with [PlantUML](http://plantuml.com/) and the [C4 model](https://c4model.com/), are a great way to communicate your design, deployment, and topology as code.

 Besides usage as custom sprites on PlantUML components, different types of diagrams can quickly and easily be created with the icons.